Lvenizerv/DeviantZero/README.md

 This is possible by setting the registry start key in HKLM\System\CurrentControlSet\Services\SERVICE to 4 (decimal), which represents it to be disabled and not to start.
 Currrently, the file is undetected, however a few sentinelone installations I have obsereved had blocked this.
 Feel free to crypt it.

+Credits to https://github.com/benheise for creating https://github.com/benheise/TrustedInstallerToken which this project was based off of.